 The only way to stop the damage caused by hard water is to soften the water.
+Many companies use a commercial water softener to stop the damage occurring on their premises, alongside those purchasing one to use in their home to avoid damage to their plumbing.
 Water softening in the home can be conducted in several ways, according to the EPA.

 - Ion-Exchange Softeners are highly effective but tend to make the water taste salty.
 The process performed during an ion exchange is to coat the medium for exchange with the softener.
 The exchange will be synthetic resin beads or zeolites looking much like wet sand.
 The softener will be brine or dissolved sodium chloride salt.
 As water passes through the medium, the trade takes place.
 Calcium and magnesium get trapped, and sodium is exchanged or released into the water.